MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-manage.md

 ---
-title: Manage Fixed Assets| Microsoft Docs
+title: Manage Fixed Assets
-description: Learn about the fixed assets functionality and get an overview of how to work with fixed assets.
+description: Learn about the fixed assets functionality and get an overview of how to work with and manage your fixed assets.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP